-Nine killed, around 100 more feared dead in China earthquake
+Nineteen killed, around 100 more feared dead in China earthquake

 In 2008, an earthquake of 8 magnitude had hit the same region, in which 87,00 people had died or gone missing.

-Nine people were confirmed dead in an earthquake of 6.5 magnitude in south west China on Wednesday.
+Nineteen people were confirmed dead in an earthquake of 6.5 magnitude in south west China on Wednesday.
 However, China’s National Commission for Disaster Reduction estimated around 100 people could have been killed based on census figures in the area, AFP reported.
-More than 160 people were injured, Xinhua reported.
+More than 250 people were injured, Xinhua reported.

 There were two immediate aftershocks in the region, measuring 5.2 and 5.3 on the Richter scale.